Build vs Buy: When Should You Opt For Custom-Built Software?

 Pre-built solutions aren’t as ‘off the shelf’ as you might expect.
 Often, you’ll need some degree of customization to make your vendor’s system work within your organization.
 The costs of doing so can add up quickly, both in terms of direct cost and productivity losses whilst you implement your new system.

 There has been plenty written on the risks associated with software selection projects, but to summarize one key theme: your chosen software package will not deliver the results you need if it’s a poor fit for your requirements.

 Off-the-shelf software is designed for a one-size-fits-most model.
-If your company falls outside of these parameters, it’s worth considering a custom build.
+If your company falls outside of these parameters, it’s worth considering custom-built software.
 Whilst selecting the nearest possible off-the-shelf fit and crowbarring in a few customizations might seem tempting, a poorly-chosen off-the-shelf solution will cost far more in time and money in the long-term than building something yourself.
 Accordingly, you’ll see fewer benefits for the money you spend.

 When To Custom Build: The Real-World Ugliness of Poorly Chosen Solutions